EU regulators block Ryanair's third bid for Aer Lingus

 The companies are now in informal discussions with the EU competition authority and are expected to formally file for approval of the deal in the coming days.

-(Additional reporting by Stephen Mangan and Padraic Halpin in Dublin; Editing by Rex Merrifield and Elaine Hardcastle)
+(Additional reporting by Padraic Halpin and Conor Humphries in Dublin; Editing by Rex Merrifield and Mark Potter)